-Not all of the street and freeway projects included in the TIP qualify for inclusion in the highway network.
+Not all of the street, freeway, and transit projects included in the TIP qualify for inclusion in the model networks.
 Projects which call for study, design, right-of-way acquisition, or non-capacity improvements are not included in the networks.
 When these projects result in actual facility construction projects, the associated capacity changes are coded into the network, as appropriate.
 Since the networks define capacity in terms of the number of through traffic lanes, only construction projects that increase the lane-miles of through traffic are included.
 Generally, MAG highway networks include only the one-mile grid system of streets, plus freeways.
 This includes all streets classified as arterials, expressways, collector-distributor roads, ramps, as well as some collectors.
+In addition, fixed guideway system transit facilities are included in the networks.

-Traffic on collectors and local streets not explicitly coded on the highway network are simulated in the models by use of abstract links called centroid connectors.
+Traffic on collectors and local streets not explicitly coded on the networks are simulated in the models by use of abstract links called centroid connectors.
 These represent collectors, local streets and driveways which connect a neighborhood to a regionally significant roadway.
 Centroid connectors also include travel occurring on public and private unpaved roads and alleys.